Priyanshutrivedi792/Universitywebsite/README.md

 # Universitywebsite
-This website is a university clone created by Priyanshu Trivedi(me) it creates only frontend part of a university website using HTML & CSS.
+This is  simple frontend part of a university website with simple ui designs created as a part of learning journey
-Image Credit:- PEXELS & other online site.

 Learning Credit:-GreatStack youtube platform.